rpnx-net/rapidcsv/README.md

 Supported Get/Set Data Types
 ----------------------------
-The internal cell representation in the Document class is using std::string and when other types are requested, standard conversion routines are used.
+The internal cell representation in the document class is using std::string and when other types are requested, standard conversion routines are used.
 All standard conversions are relatively straight-forward, with the exception of `char` for which rntcsv interprets the cell's (first) byte